What did you use to create that?

-Orders are shipped every Tuesday.
+I do my best to ship orders within 3-4 business days.
 The time it takes to arrive depends on your location.
 All orders within the USA include tracking and you should receive your order within 3-5 days after you get your confirmation email!
 For international orders, please allow 2-4 weeks, especially for orders that include heavier items and need to go through customs.

 I haven’t received my order yet!
 What do I do?

 If it’s past the maximum estimated shipping time but you have yet to receive your order, it is likely that it was lost in the mail.
 Please contact me with your order number and I will do my best to rectify the issue if possible.